threatwinds/api-docs/quickstart.md

 }
 ```

-> **Note**: The session is not fully active until it is verified with the verification code sent to your email.
+> **Note:** The session is not fully active until it is verified with the verification code sent to your email.

 Verify the session with the code received in your email: